Living Proof Mag

 How to Clean Couch with Vinegar?

-Your couches can getter a smelly odour once you begin to use it.
+Your couches can getter a smelly odor once you begin to use it.
 When the couch smells terrible, and no one in your family can enjoy sitting on the sofa.
-In its place of applying an odour masking spray, remove the dirt and stains with distilled white vinegar.
-We know vinegar can deactivate odours, stain and dirt, and it also disinfects surfaces.
+In its place of applying an odor masking spray, remove the dirt and stains with distilled white vinegar.
+We know vinegar can deactivate odor’s, stain and dirt, and it also disinfects surfaces.
 Take care of the couch with the vinegar once you notice the smell and dirt with stain to remove it as soon as possible.

 What you need